Powered by MOMENTUM MEDIA

 In order to obtain such consent as soon as is possible, Luerssen Australia and Civmec will immediately begin engaging with the Commonwealth in the required administrative approval process, with the parties working towards a target date of 31 December 2024.

-“The acquisition of Luerssen Australia is a natural step for Civmec as a sovereign Australian shipbuilder with world class shipbuilding facilities and an experienced shipbuilding workforce,” according to Civmec’s Executive Chairman, Mr Jim Fitzgerald.
+“The acquisition of Luerssen Australia is a natural step for Civmec as a sovereign Australian shipbuilder with world-class shipbuilding facilities and an experienced shipbuilding workforce,” Civmec executive chairman Jim Fitzgerald said.

-“We’re very confident in Civmec’s ability to finish the remaining works on the SEA1180 project and NVL will ensure they are supported by us until Civmec’s successful completion of the project,” according to Luerssen Australia’s Chairman (and CEO of NVL), Mr Tim Wagner.
+“We’re very confident in Civmec’s ability to finish the remaining works on the SEA 1180 project and NVL will ensure they are supported by us until Civmec’s successful completion of the project,” said Tim Wagner, Luerssen Australia chairman and CEO of NVL.

-“We appreciate there are many details to work through and we look forward to engaging with all takeholders, including the Commonwealth, Luerssen Australia employees and suppliers to ensure a smooth and successful transition.”
+“We appreciate there are many details to work through and we look forward to engaging with all stakeholders, including the Commonwealth, Luerssen Australia employees and suppliers to ensure a smooth and successful transition.”

 You need to be a member to post comments.
 Become a member for free today!